MCTeamPotato/Interesium/README.md

 So, Interesium goes back to basics and rewrites [a new POI manager](https://github.com/MCTeamPotato/Interesium/blob/1165/src/main/java/com/teampotato/interesium/api/InteresiumPoiManager.java) using the traditional [Iterator](https://www.baeldung.com/java-iterator), which reduces the overhead effectively.

 # RoadRunner
 So why don't you use RoadRunner?
-Doesn't it
+Doesn't it also contain POI optimization?

 In March 2023, I had a 1.16.5 Forge Minecraft server with RoadRunner installed.
 But during 2 months long gameplay, it caused countless tiny compatibility issues with mods which is quite annoying, so I didn't want to use it.